bosch-io/iot-things-examples/things-client-examples/README.md

 ## Configure

 Create or adjust the file `src/main/resources/config.properties`.
+You can use `src/main/resources/config-template.properties` as a template.

 ## Build and run